 - 1. Click and hold to get a cross-hairs, then move the mouse to the center of the Calcium H line.
 Try to get as centered as possible (not necessarily on the peak)!
 Release the mouse button.
 A vertical line will appear.
 If you are satisfied that you got it centered, write down the wavelength in Table 2.
 You can zoom a little if the shape of the line is tricky, but don't zoom too much or you will have a hard time finding the line you want. - 2.
 Write the galaxy name (listed after Spectrum: in the information below the graph) and your measurement of the Calcium H line in Table 2. - When you are done with this galaxy, load a new spectrum (in the same window) once again with File → Data → Load Saved Spectrum.
 Repeat the measurements for your remaining galaxies. - 4.
 Write up your data on the board for the rest of the class to use. - 5.
-Answer questions 1-3 in the packet.
-Once you are done, continue on with the data analysis.
+Once all the class has data for Table 1 on the board, answer questions 1-3 in the packet.
+You can continue on with the data analysis while you wait for all the data.